-Note 3 - Federal Student Loan Programs
+Note 4 - Federal Student Loan Programs

 The federal student loan programs listed subsequently are administered directly by the University and balances and transactions relating to these programs are included in the University's basic financial statements.
 Loans made during the year are included in the federal expenditures presented in the schedule.
-The balance of loans outstanding at June 30, 2017 consists of:
+The balance of loans outstanding at June 30, 2018, consists of:

-CFDA Number Program Name Outstanding Balance at June 30, 2017 (in thousands) 84.038 Perkins Loan Program \$3,580
+CFDA Number Program Name Outstanding Balance at June 30, 2018 84.038 Perkins Loan Program \$4.270.218